"The Odd Likeliness of Ordinary Miracles"

 “The Odd Likeliness Of Ordinary Miracles”

-A firing is a kind of ritual, especially with raku and pit-firings.
-A crafted object is handed over to the uncertainties of a particular kiln atmosphere and the result is an exciting transformation.
+For Helen, a firing is always a kind of ritual, especially with raku and pit-firings which are always participative events.
+Many delicately crafted objects are handed over to the uncertainties of a unique kiln atmosphere and the result is an exciting transformation.

 Fired for 12 hours in a pit, these objects take on their colours when they are incandescent, as the pores open.
 The colours are fixed when the pots cool off and are thus “painted with fire”!
 See some of my pit-fired pieces here.